 Someone you know

-If someone you know or care about is experiencing domestic abuse: they may have told you directly, you may have witnessed it or you have strong grounds to believe they are in that situation.
+If someone you know or care about is subjected to domestic abuse: they may have told you directly, you may have witnessed it or you have strong grounds to believe they are in that situation.

 It is important to remember that domestic abuse differs from a “bad” or “dysfunctional” relationship.
-The difference is that, in an abusive relationship, one partner fears the other- their reactions; their behaviour or their outbursts.
+The difference is that, if subjected to domestic abuse/coercive control, one partner fears the other- their reactions; their behaviour or their outbursts.

 Domestic abuse doesn’t always have to mean physical abuse.
 There are many other ways of being abusive- emotional, verbal, financial, sexual and, yes, physical.
-There is usually an element of control in an abusive relationship: one partner seeking to control the other.
+There is an element of control when subjected to domestic abuse: one partner seeking to control the other.

-Domestic Abuse may not happen all the time- there are often periods of quiet, leading up to an abusive incident, followed by another quiet period, often accompanied by apologies and promises.
+Domestic Abuse may not happen all the time- there are often periods of quiet, leading up to abuse, followed by another quiet period, often accompanied by apologies and promises.

-Signs a woman may be experiencing domestic abuse…
+Signs a woman may be subjected to domestic abuse…

 • She appears to be afraid of her partner and may be overly-anxious about pleasing him